KatherineMichel/creating-a-self-hosted-church-website/introduction.md

 In addition to hosting a site through a host such as Squarespace, a more advanced and cheaper option exists: self-hosting.
 In this Gitbook, I will show how, with a bit of expert knowledge, a small church can host a site for only the cost of its domain.

+I will demonstrate two approaches:
+* A Jekyll hosted on GitHub with updated made directly through GitHub as a dashboard
+* A Django site with code stored on GitHub, but deployed via Heroku, with updates made through an Admin dashboard